• Skip to main content

 The Sagow Pematosowin circle of life

-Sagow Pematosowin (meaning living in peaceful co-existence with the land) near Fort McMurray offers signs in a circle to show the circle of life that describe different parts of our lives.
+Sagow Pematosowin (meaning ”living in peaceful co-existence with the land”) near Fort McMurray features signs arranged in a circle to illustrate the circle of life and describe different parts of our lives.
 It shows words in Cree and English such as birth, growth, infant, explore, mature, adult, work, age and elder.
 Each word is represented by a specific picture that describes it.
-It’s interesting to stand in the middle and appreciate our entire lives from that spot with earth surrounding us before hiking on the different trails in the region.
+It’s interesting to stand in the middle and take in our entire lives from that spot, with the earth surrounding us, before hiking along the different trails in the region.

 Upper Trail